OskarGosk/BoardGame/README.md

 <br/><br/>
-Historia Gier:
+**History game list:**<br/>
+We also have Game History where we can search for the game result by game or player name. <br/>
+On this screen we see the name of the game, the date of the game, the players who played and who won.

 Mamy równeiż Historię Gier, gdzie możemy wyszukiwać wynik rozgrywki po nazwie gry lub gracza.
 Widzimy tutaj, nazwe gry, datę rozgrywki, oraz gracz który wygrał.

 <img width="720" height="400" alt="Games History" src="https://github.com/user-attachments/assets/a9f88d83-f56b-4fa3-97c8-18ae7eb80f2f" /><br/>

 <br/><br/>
-Raprt rozgrywek.
+**Reports:**<br/>
+Currently, we have one chart showing the number of gameplays depending on the selection.<br/>
+The chart can show the number of gameplays in each year, in a selected month, or in a selected period.

-Aktualnie posaiadamy jedne wykres przedstawiający ilośc rozgrywke w zależności od wyboru.
+Aktualnie posaiadamy jedne wykres przedstawiający ilośc rozgrywke w zależności od wyboru.<br/>
 Wykres może przedstawioać ilośc rogrywke w każdym roku, w wybranym roku podzielone na miesiąće, w wybranym miesciu czy w wybranym okresie.

 <img width="540" height="400" alt="Games Reports" src="https://github.com/user-attachments/assets/fd9c80ac-c98c-419f-bc9a-665552aeb1c2" /><br/>